vault27/Foundation/paloalto.md

 - A vsysadmin doesn’t have access to network interfaces, VLANs, virtual wires, virtual routers, IPSec tunnels, GRE tunnels, DHCP, DNS Proxy, QoS, LLDP, or network profiles
 - A vsysreader doesn’t have access to network interfaces, VLANs, virtual wires, virtual routers, IPSec tunnels, GRE tunnels, DHCP, DNS Proxy, QoS, LLDP, or network profiles
 - Shared objects are available for all VSYSs
 - If you try to create a shared object with the same name and type as an existing object in a virtual system, the virtual system object is used
 - All Shared objects pushed from the Panorama management server are duplicated to each vsys and count toward the total maximum capacity for each object
--
+- User-ID hub - configure the User-ID sources on a single virtual system - share to others - `Device > Virtual Systems > Resources Tab > Make this vsys a User-ID data hub`

 ### Inter-vsys routing